mjd-tech/Bash-notes/tests.md

 True if the string matches the regex pattern.
 The regex pattern should be unquoted.
-Best is to put the regex in a variable, then expand the unquoted variable.
+Best to put the regex in a variable, then expand the unquoted variable.